gooftroop/treehouse/README.md

 To build development `dist`, run `make dev`.

-When publishing the package to `npm`, `prepublish` will create a production deployment.

 ## Contributing

 Ensure that you are pushing to a branch off of `master` and not to `master` directly.